davidk-im/P5-Gim-Vamps-Project/README.md

    * Effect of computing on society, economy, culture, and everyday life
    * Legal and ethical responsibilities as a programmer
    * Digital divide, computing bias, and safe computing
+* Practiced not voicing over for [commerical](https://www.youtube.com/watch?v=6gtWMTjAztI) which are the requirements for the final project

 ### Incorporating Tech Talks
 * Databases